Kouf320/Attack-Graph-Learning-Environment/README.md

 - **Reward Logic:** Modify `rewards/RewardModel.py` to change how the agent is incentivized (e.g., higher penalties for detection).
 - **Alert Frequency:** Adjust `noise_prob` and `detection_prob` in `environment.py` or the `ag.json` node attributes to control the volume of IDS logs.

-## Credits
-This standalone environment is derived from the **DQN-AttackGraphs-Phd** project, designed for cybersecurity research involving Deep Reinforcement Learning.